Futprodev/NOVA_ARM/README.md

-# NOVA_ARM
+# NOVA_ARM MATLAB CONTROL
-The NOVA Arm is a 3-DOF robotic arm developed for warehouse automation tasks and tightly integrated with the AGV.
-It uses ESP32-S3 for real-time control and ROS 2 Jazzy for inverse kinematics (IK), visualization, and command streaming.
+This branch is the code for controlling the arm via feedback with the MATLAB app.